hzeller/upnp-display/README.md

 &auml;, &uuml; and &szlig;

 ![UTF-8 display][utf-8-display]

+(If there is enough demand, I can separate out the unicode-aware display writing into a separate libray).

 #### LCD Displays
 Most displays you can get are HD44780 compatible; There are as well